Skip to main content

 • Have a high degree of ambivalence

-Most people who are suicidal do not necessarily want to die; they just do not want to continue living in an intolerable situation or state of mind.
-This ambivalence is one of the most important tools for working with suicidal persons.
-Almost everyone who is suicidal is ambivalent about dying, leaning toward suicide at one moment in time, and then leaning toward living the next.
+Most people with suicidal ideation do not necessarily want to die; they just do not want to continue living in an intolerable situation or state of mind.
+This ambivalence is one of the most important tools for working with such persons.
+Almost everyone with suicidal thoughts is ambivalent about dying, leaning toward suicide at one moment in time, and then leaning toward living the next.
 The healthcare professional can use this ambivalence to help focus the person on the reasons why they should live.

 Patients who are at moderate risk: